Vacuum polarization corrections to hyperfine structure in many-electron atoms: Theory

-where the QED correction is given as a relative correction $F^{\rm QED}$.
+This has a similar form to the results of Refs.~\cite{SapCheng2003_mlvp_ns,SapCheng2006_mlvp_np1/2,SapCheng2008_mlvp_np3/2,Ginges2017}.
 In this work, we consider the vacuum polarization component of this correction in the Uehling approximation, as described in the following section.